jsklimavicz/Plate_Analyzer/docs/stats_config.md

 - `merlinanalyzer.py`, which contains the class object that drives the data analysis.
 - `compound.py` defines the class that contains all the data and calculated parameters for a compound.
+- `curvell.py` handles the bootstrapping of data.
-- `curvell.py` does most of the mathematical calculations for curve fitting, parameter estimation, etc.
+- `functionfit.py` contains most of the mathematical functions for curve-fitting, and provides an interface to C libraries.
 - `corr_beta.py` generates the correlated random beta variables for bootstrapping purposes.
 - `utils.py` contains several useful functions, including the function that creates the options dictionary from `analysis_config.txt`.
-- `analysis_config.txt` is used to set the user-chosen parameters.
 - `merlin_grapher.py` is the module that generates plots of dose-response info using matplotlib.
 - `latex_writer.py` is the module that generates a LaTeX document for making the pdf of all dose-response curves.
+- `./funclib/cloglik.c`, which contains wrappers for function minimization to interface with the python program.
+- `./funclib/cloglik.h`
+- `./funclib/ls.c`, which contains the functions and drivers for unconstrained least-squares fitting using the GSL library.
+- `./funclib/ls.h`
+- `./funclib/ll_mod.c`, which contains log-likelihood functions, gradients, and jacobians for finding maximum log-likelihood
+- `./funclib/ll_mod.h`
+- `./funclib/multimin.c`, written by Giulio Bottazzi Copyright (C) 2002-2014 to provide an interface to the GSL optimization library.
+- `./funclib/multimin.h`

 [1]: https://matplotlib.org/stable/gallery/color/named_colors.html